unaffected/ruthless.heavens/README.md

 - Refresh the market: 1 resource of the specified type *(random on refresh*)
 - Refresh the market: 2 resources of any type
-- Purchase current market card. *(refreshes the market)*
+- Spend resources (health/mana/essence) to purchase the current market card. *(also refreshes the market)*
-- Unlock a talent from a skill tree.
+- Spend resources (health/mana/essence) to unlock a talent from a skill tree.
   - acquire a new action card
   - unlock a new perk or power
   - upgrade existing perk, power, card